 Sustaining a work-related injury can be detrimental to your personal and professional life.
-To ensure that you receive justified compensation and peace of mind, you must consult a competent personal injury attorney.
+You must consult a competent personal injury attorney to ensure you receive justified compensation and peace of mind.

 Successful personal injury attorneys in Philadelphia, PA, specialize in helping their clients in case they are involved in a matter of personal injury caused by another party.